JorgeyGari/clean-uc3m-typst-template/check-attributes.typ

       panic("Author name is missing.
 Specify a name for each author in the 'authors' attribute of the template.")
     }

+    // Check if this is UC3M format (simplified authors) or DHBW format (detailed authors) let is-uc3m-format = "student-id" not in author

+    if not is-uc3m-format {
+      // DHBW format validation
       if ("student-id" not in author or author.student-id == none or author.student-id == "") {
         panic("Student ID of '" + author.name + "' is missing.
 Specify a student ID for each author in the 'authors' attribute of the template.")
       }

       if ("course" not in author or author.course == none or author.course == "") {
         panic("Course of '" + author.name + "' is missing.
 Specify a course for each author in the 'authors' attribute of the template.")
       }

       if ("course-of-studies" not in author or author.course-of-studies == none or author.course-of-studies == "") {
         panic("Course of studies of '" + author.name + "' is missing.
 Specify a course of studies for each author in the 'authors' attribute of the template.")
+      }
     }

     if (at-university) {